pireddag/plotFun/README.md

 There is a test file and its pdf output (test_plotting_Scheme_working_05.tm and test_plotting_Scheme_working_05.pdf) as well as two input files

+## Input

+The input syntax (association list) is extremely finicky, an error makes the progam fail and the error messages do not indicate that the input needs to be corrected.
+It is necessary to improve this part.

 ## Security

 In order to run this macro in TeXmacs it is necessary to set the security level to "Accept all scripts".